-Rack of Goat with Foraged Green Fritters and White Beans
+Roast Rack of Goat Recipe with Green Cakes and Beans

-Chef Alan Bergo loves cooking with wild greens, so what could be more fitting than a delicious, grass-fed rack (or loin chops) of goat with the foraged greens they love to eat?
-Chef Bergo uses a special technique he learned in Provence, France, to make the greens extra tender and curb any bitterness, no matter what time of year they’re picked.
+So what could be more fitting than a delicious, grass-fed rack of goat with the foraged greens they love to eat?
 You can use a wide variety of greens, but some of the best ones in summer can come right from your yard: dandelions, lamb’s quarter, amaranth, and galinsoga are all widely available, and excellent prepared like this.
 But two of Chef’s favorites, and what he prefers for the dish, are lambsquarters and amaranth.
-Both are cousins related to quinoa, and both were cultivated by ancient peoples of South America, specifically the Aztecs, for their vigorous growth and nutritive properties.

-The greens are blanched, finely chopped, mixed with a few simple ingredients and made into hand-formed cakes, then browned in the fat leftover from cooking the goat rib rack.
+The greens are blanched, chopped, mixed with a few simple ingredients and made into hand-formed cakes, then browned in the fat leftover from cooking the goat rib rack.
 When browned, the green centers of the cakes steam, developing a crisp outside, and a soft, tender inside.
-They’re one of Chef’s favorite ways to make wild greens: we think the goats will approve.
+We think the goats will approve.

 Looking to buy lamb or goat online?
 Shepherd Song Farm: Grass to table.
 We raise lambs & goats traditionally, humanely and sustainably.
 100% Grass Fed, Pasture Raised, Never Confined, no Hormones, Grains or Animal Byproducts.
 Born, raised and processed in the U.S.A.
 Good for you and good for the environment.

-Rack of Goat with Foraged Green Fritters and White Beans
+Roast Rack of Goat Recipe with Green Cakes and Beans

 Equipment